- Home

 CT scan

-As part of the procedure, a dye is injected into a vein to make the pictures clearer.
-This dye may make you feel hot all over and leave a strange taste in your mouth for a few minutes.
-You might also feel that you need to urinate (wee or pee), but this sensation won’t last long.
+A dye is injected into a vein to make the pictures clearer.
+It may make you feel hot, have a strange taste in your mouth or feel that you need to urinate (wee or pee), but these sensations won’t last long.

-During the scan, you will need to lie still on a table that moves in and out of the CT scanner.
+During the scan, you lie still on a table that moves in and out of the machine.
 Your chest, abdomen and the area between your hip bones (pelvis) will be scanned to see if the cancer has spread to these areas.
 The scan itself takes 5–10 minutes and is painless.

 Learn more about CT scans.